The History of Jewelry Designs: Five Archaeological Finds That Included Jewelry

 - At the 13th Century Site of Nimrud: Called the “Jewel of the Assyrian Era,” the ancient site held an impressive collection of gold jewelry, ornaments, and precious stones in a royal tomb.
 Discovered in 1988, experts refer to Nimrud as “one of the greatest archeological finds of the 20th”

 Handcrafted jewelry withstands the test of time.
 Crafted with care, people hand quality jewelry pieces from one generation to the next with ease.
 The aforementioned hidden treasures pay testament to the skill level of their makers.
-The ancient jewelry found in archeological sites across the globe are now on display where people admire the bracelets, necklaces, earrings, and rings from years past.
+The ancient jewelry found in archeological sites across the globe is now on display where people admire the bracelets, necklaces, earrings, and rings from years past.

 To learn more about handcrafted beaded jewelry for modern times, contact us.